 To unpack this multifaceted story, Weder pored through institutional and personal archives in Victoria, Vancouver, Calgary, Montreal, Peterborough, and Toronto.
 She tracked down and interviewed Thom’s surviving friends, colleagues, and family members across the country, from New Brunswick to Vancouver Island.
 Her extensive research serves as the bedrock for Ron Thom, Architect—a book for anyone interested in a transformative era in Canada’s cultural history.

 Adele Weder is an architectural writer, curator, and cultural journalist whose work has been published in design journals and anthologies across North America.
 She lives in Vancouver and Haida Gwaii, British Columbia.

 By Adele Weder

 Please email email@example.com

 The West Coast Modern League gratefully acknowledges the generous support of our hosts Jan Pidhirny and Jim Ferguson along with our cider sponsor Bowen Cider House.

 About the League

 West Coast Modern League

-[WCML/The League] The West Coast Modern League is an independent non-profit society dedicated to celebrating, and advancing the understanding and appreciation of, architecture, urbanism, and design of the North American west coast, with a special focus on the southern coastal regions of British Columbia.
+[WCML/The League] The West Coast Modern League is an independent non-profit society and leading voice for modern architecture and design on Canada’s west coast.
+We are dedicated to celebrating, and advancing the understanding and appreciation of, architecture, urbanism, and design of the North American west coast, with a special focus on the southern coastal regions of British Columbia.
 We are a volunteer-based organization, led by a Board of Directors composed of architects, curators, critics, and professionals, with a passion for west coast architecture and the allied arts.